 One of the most common misconceptions of spousal support is that it is required or mandated, especially in cases where one person stopped working during a relationship such as when the children came along.
 Spousal support is never guaranteed.
 In addition, specific time limitations apply.
+An experienced spousal support lawyer can explain your rights and obligations.

 Those who seek spousal support may feel barred from seeking employment.
 After all, being employed means you don't need support, right?
-To the contrary, the law wants both people to become self-sufficient and self-sustaining following divorce or separation.
+On the contrary, the law wants both people to become self-sufficient and self-sustaining following divorce or separation.
 If you are underemployed, looking for a job, retraining or returning to school, these factors contribute to your need for financial support from your former partner.

 Spousal Support Amount